scoopifyclub/scoopify-club/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Recent Updates
+- Added payment batch system for efficient processing of multiple payments
+- Enhanced referral payment workflow to ensure payments are only processed after subscription payments
+- Improved payment audit logging with detailed tracking of all payment activities
+- Added multiple payment method support for different recipient preferences
+- Implemented validation to ensure proper payment approval and processing

 ## Current Issues